bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 ## Installing the Fairings and Buoyancy

 The buoyancy comes preinstalled in the fairings, but make sure it is still in all of the fairings prior to installing the fairings.
-To install the fairings, you will need the following items:
+To install the fairings, you will need the following parts and tools:

-- 4 Fairings with buoyancy installed (included with the ROV)
+- 4 x Fairings with buoyancy installed (included with the ROV)
-- Bag with 16 self tapping screws (included with the ROV)
+- 1 x Bag with 16 self tapping screws (included with the ROV)
-- \#1 Phillips head screwdriver (included with the ROV)
+- 1 x \#1 Phillips head screwdriver (included with the ROV)

 1. Remove the Lumens from their mount.